-For more details see the RMA extension page.
+For more details see how the RMA extension works.

 Manage product returns and exchanges effectively with the powerful RMA for Magento 2 module.
 Make these processes simple and enhance your customer service.

 To configure the extension properly, we need to understand how exactly RMA requests are processed and what RMA stands for.

 Customers can create requests right from their accounts.
 They view and manage all requests in the My Returns tab and select the order they want to return.